marcj/krycms-bundle-old/README.md

 a user friendly administration interface and rapid application development (RAD) framework using Composer, Propel and other rock-solid libraries.

+We're in development.
+This means, there are still a _lot_ of issues in this product (not even an Alpha) and it's not everything implemented yet.

 [![Build Status](https://travis-ci.org/kryncms/KrynCmsBundle.png?branch=master)](https://travis-ci.org/kryncms/KrynCmsBundle)